The International Rescue Committee (UK registered charity number 1065972) (“IRC”), is committed to protecting your privacy.

 - Right to data portability – to the extent required by the GDPR, where we are processing your personal information (that you have provided to us) either (i) by relying on your consent or (ii) because such processing is necessary for the performance of a contract to which you are party or to take steps at your request prior to entering into a contact, and in either case we are processing using automated means (i.e. with no human involvement), you may ask us to provide the personal information to you – or another service provider – in a machine-readable format.

-- Rights related to automated decision-making – you have the right not to be subject to a decision based solely on automated processing of your personal information which produces legal or similarly significant effects on you, unless such a decision (i) is necessary to enter into/perform a contract between you and us/another organisation; (ii) is authorised by EU or Member State law to which IRC is subject (as long as that law offers you sufficient protection); or (iii) is based on your explicit consent.
+- Rights related to automated decision-making – you have the right not to be subject to a decision based solely on automated processing of your personal information which produces legal or similarly significant effects on you, unless such a decision (i) is necessary to enter into/perform a contract between you and us/another organisation; (ii) is authorised by UK law to which IRC is subject (as long as that law offers you sufficient protection); or (iii) is based on your explicit consent.

 We may ask you for additional information to confirm your identity and for security purposes, before disclosing personal information requested to you.
 Please note that some of these rights only apply in limited circumstances.
 For more information, we suggest that you contact us using the details below.